karquiambao/Kar_Portfolio/README.md

 **Tools & Technology Used:** Anaconda, Jupyter, Python, Numpy, Pandas, MatPlotlib, Seaborn <br> <br>
 ***Small progress is still progress!***<br>
 Because learning is a lifelong process, <br>
-I started studying python by following tutorials from Kaggle, MLCourseAI, and HackerRank.<br>
+I recently started studying python by following tutorials from Kaggle, MLCourseAI, and HackerRank.<br>
 It was amazing to see how fast it is to create histograms in python with just a few lines!<br>
-It's a fun challenge!
+I'm still learning, but it's a fun challenge!
 <br>Do you know any interesting dataset or theme you would like to get some insights?
 <br>Let me know! :)
 <br>